 Date Contractor Survey Type Comments Aug 2016 Fugro GeoConsulting Geotechnical Survey 8 CPTs at foundation trial installation locations Geotechnical survey to inform geotechnical aspects of foundation trial installation.
 Sept - Nov 2016 Fugro EMU Geophysical Survey Swath bathymetry and seismic profiling.
 Geophysical seismic survey to identify buried objects (e.g. boulders) at WTG foundation locations and improve the ground model.
 Further bathymetry data was collected using MBES and backscatter to assist in detailed Inter-array cable and OEC route engineering.
-Oct 2010 - Sept 2016 - Sept Topographic profiles from M along the coast adjacent to the EOWDC, initially in order to support the coastal process study for the
+Oct 2010 - Sept 2016 ABPmer Beach Monitoring Survey Topographic profiles from Mean Low Water Springs (MLWS) to Mean High Water Springs (MHWS); and photographs taken at profile lines at Aberdeen Bay and the Blackdog site.
+A programme of beach topographic surveys works was undertaken along the coast adjacent to the EOWDC, initially in order to support the coastal process study for the EIA, to investigate seasonal trends in beach topography March 2018 Gardline Geotechnical Survey CPTs and possibly Vibrocores in nearshore area of glacial material.
+Geotechnical survey to gather additional information on the glacial material in the nearshore area.

-The sections below summarise the findings of these surveys as relevant to the OEC and Interarray cable routing (as set out in Section 6 this CLS) or installation methods (as set out in Section 9 of this CLS) as appropriate.
+The sections below summarise the findings of these surveys as relevant to the OEC and Inter-array cable routing (as set out in Section 6 this CLS) or installation methods (as set out in Section 9 of this CLS) as appropriate.